 The recent increase of the second homes council tax premium is likely to have a number of effects on housing in Pembrokeshire.
-Firstly, we will likely see a number of second homes become businesses and thus switching to business rates.
 Due to Welsh Government changing the criteria which self-catering holiday lets must meet (which comes into force on 1 April 2022), the increase in the number of second homes that transfer to become self-catering holiday lets which we anticipated is now less likely to occur.
 We may see a small number of second homes come back onto the market due to their owners being either unable or unwilling to pay the increased council tax premium.
 However, the premium will not deter those with the means and willingness to pay it both in terms of keeping their second homes and in terms of buying a second home in the county.